-- Students can only be in the lab when a teaching assistant (TA), faculty member, or staff member is present. - Students should be professional at all times in the lab. - Food and drinks are not allowed in the lab at any time. - When leaving the lab, all work surfaces and floors should be clear of breadboards, cables, wires, and tools prior to leaving. - When leaving the bench, turn off all lab equipment and unplug soldering irons. - When leaving the bench, make sure that all cables, tools, and soldering equipment are properly stored in the correct location. - Please ensure that the lab is kept in a neat and tidy manner. - Please pick up any loose wires or parts on the bench and floor before leaving the lab. - Note any hazards observed in the lab to the TA, faculty, or staff member immediately. - For test equipment incorporating multi-language menus, such as oscilloscopes, please return the language to English before leaving the bench. - When returning parts that are not consumables, make certain that the parts are returned to the correct drawer.
+- Students can only be in the lab when a teaching assistant (TA), faculty member, or staff member is present. - Students should be professional at all times in the lab. - Food is not allowed in the lab at any time.
+Drinks, including those in sealed container, is not allowed in the lab.
+The only exception to this rule in the marked tables in ERB 125. - When leaving the lab, all work surfaces and floors should be clear of breadboards, cables, wires, and tools prior to leaving. - When leaving the bench, turn off all lab equipment and unplug soldering irons. - When leaving the bench, make sure that all cables, tools, and soldering equipment are properly stored in the correct location. - Please ensure that the lab is kept in a neat and tidy manner. - Please pick up any loose wires or parts on the bench and floor before leaving the lab. - Note any hazards observed in the lab to the TA, faculty, or staff member immediately. - For test equipment incorporating multi-language menus, such as oscilloscopes, please return the language to English before leaving the bench.

+- When returning parts that are not consumables, make certain that the parts are returned to the correct drawer.
 If you are not certain, please leave them with the TA, faculty member, or staff member. - Students should store backpacks and similar items in a way that does not create a trip hazard to others.
+In ERB 126 and 127, there are cabinet spaces at the base of the benches for this purpose.